Our Office

 When BT(NT) is around 5 nT, this can lead to moderate geomagnetic storms.
 (W)

-The X-ray storm class is around C 4.5, which indicates moderate storms with a flux between (10)−6 and (10)−5 watts per square meter.
+The X-ray storm class is around A 9, which indicates the weakest storms with a flux of less than (10)−7 watts per square meter.
 (G)

-dst(NT) is around -1.72 nanoTesla, which typically indicates calm geomagnetic conditions without storms
+dst(NT) is around 1.934 nanoTesla, which typically indicates strong geomagnetic storms that can have more serious impacts on communication, power systems, and satellites.

 Solar Activities Reporter